Explanation of Schedule Fields

 A draft schedule has been approved by EPA and sent to NARA.
-It may be used to retire records to offsite storage, but does not authorize destruction.
+It may not be used to retire records to offsite storage and does not authorize destruction.

 A development schedule has not been approved by EPA or sent to NARA.
 It may not be used to retire records to offsite storage and does not authorize destruction.

 Title of a group of related records covered by the schedule.

 EPA organization(s) or programs that can use the schedule.
 "All Programs" means that any office or program may use this schedule.

 EPA location(s) that can use the schedule.
 "Agency-wide" means the schedule can be used at any location.

 The code and title of an EPA business process.
 The numeric code is used in a file plan to organize records by function.